vanleybasso/ladiversite/README.md

-# 🛒 La Diversité - E-commerce de Bebidas Importadas
+# 🛒 La Diversité - Imported Beverages E-commerce

-Este projeto é o resultado do Trabalho de Conclusão de Curso (TCC) do curso de Tecnologia em Análise e Desenvolvimento de Sistemas do Instituto Federal do Rio Grande do Sul – Campus Sertão.
+This project is the result of the Final Course Project (TCC) for the Technology in Systems Analysis and Development program at the Federal Institute of Education, Science and Technology of Rio Grande do Sul – Sertão Campus.

-## 📌 Descrição
+## 📌 Overview

-O sistema consiste em uma plataforma de e-commerce desenvolvida para a empresa fictícia **La Diversité**, especializada na venda de bebidas importadas.
-O objetivo principal é automatizar o processo de vendas, modernizar o atendimento ao cliente e ampliar o alcance digital da marca.
+The system is an e-commerce platform developed for the fictitious company **La Diversité**, specialized in selling imported beverages.
+Its main goal is to automate the sales process, modernize customer service, and expand the brand's digital reach.

-A plataforma permite que os clientes:
+The platform allows customers to:
-- Visualizem produtos em destaque,
+- View featured products,
-- Apliquem filtros por nome, categoria e preço,
+- Apply filters by name, category, and price,
-- Consultem os detalhes dos produtos,
+- See detailed product information,
-- Adicionem itens ao carrinho,
+- Add items to the shopping cart,
-- Finalizem a compra com pagamento via cartão ou PIX,
+- Complete purchases via credit card or PIX,
-- Consultem seu histórico de pedidos.
+- View their order history.

-Além disso, há um ambiente administrativo para o gerenciamento completo do catálogo de produtos.
+Additionally, it includes an admin panel for managing the product catalog.

-## 🎯 Objetivos
+## 🎯 Goals

-### Objetivo Geral
+### General Objective
-Desenvolver uma plataforma de e-commerce para vendas online de bebidas importadas, promovendo praticidade, escalabilidade e autonomia tanto para clientes quanto para administradores.
+Develop an e-commerce platform for online sales of imported beverages, promoting practicality, scalability, and autonomy for both customers and administrators.

-### Objetivos Específicos
+### Specific Objectives
-- Criar interface responsiva e acessível;
+- Build a responsive and accessible interface;
-- Implementar cadastro e login com autenticação via Clerk;
+- Implement user and admin registration with Clerk authentication;
-- Permitir gerenciamento de produtos pelo administrador;
+- Allow product management by administrators;
-- Oferecer checkout com múltiplas formas de pagamento;
+- Provide checkout with multiple payment methods;
-- Garantir a segurança dos dados e boa usabilidade.
+- Ensure data security and good usability.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

-- **Front-end:** React + TypeScript
+- **Frontend:** React + TypeScript
-- **Estilização:** TailwindCSS
+- **Styling:** TailwindCSS
-- **Autenticação:** Clerk
+- **Authentication:** Clerk
-- **Estado Global:** Redux
+- **Global State Management:** Redux
-- **Banco de Dados Simulado:** JSON Server
+- **Mock Database:** JSON Server
-- **API de Endereços:** BrasilCEP
+- **Address API:** BrasilCEP
-- **Versionamento:** Git + GitHub
+- **Version Control:** Git + GitHub

-## 🖥️ Funcionalidades Principais
+## 🖥️ Key Features

-### Cliente
+### Customer
-- Cadastro e login (tradicional ou Google)
+- Sign up and log in (email/password or Google)
-- Navegação e filtro de produtos
+- Product browsing and filtering
-- Carrinho de compras
+- Shopping cart
-- Checkout com endereço e método de pagamento
+- Checkout with address input and payment selection
-- Histórico de pedidos
+- Order history
-- Avaliação de produtos
+- Product reviews

-### Administrador
+### Administrator
-- Acesso restrito via role no Clerk
+- Restricted access via Clerk role
-- Cadastro, edição e exclusão de produtos
+- Product creation, editing, and deletion
-- Visualização dos pedidos
+- Order overview

-## 📦 Instalação e Execução
+## 📦 Installation and Execution

-Siga os passos abaixo para rodar o projeto localmente:
+Follow the steps below to run the project locally:

 1. Clone this repo